Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated remarkable abilities in various language tasks, making them promising candidates for decision-making in robotics.
-Inspired by Hierarchical Reinforcement Learning (HRL), we propose Hierarchical in-Context Reinforcement Learning (HCRL), a novel framework that decomposes complex tasks into sub-tasks using an LLM-based high-level policy, in which a complex task is decomposed into sub-tasks by a high-level policy on-the-fly.
+Large Language Models~(LLMs) have demonstrated remarkable abilities in various language tasks, making them promising candidates for decision-making in robotics.
+Inspired by Hierarchical Reinforcement Learning~(HRL), we propose Retrieval-Augmented in-context reinforcement Learning~(RAHL), a novel framework that decomposes complex tasks into sub-tasks using an LLM-based high-level policy, in which a complex task is decomposed into sub-tasks by a high-level policy on-the-fly.
 The sub-tasks, defined by goals, are assigned to the low-level policy to complete.
-Once the LLM agent determines that the goal is finished, a new goal will be proposed.
-To improve the agent's performance in multi-episode execution, we propose Hindsight Modular Reflection~(HMR), where, instead of reflecting on the full trajectory, we replace the task objective with intermediate goals and let the agent reflect on shorter trajectories to improve reflection efficiency.
-We evaluate the decision-making ability of the proposed HCRL in three benchmark environments--ALFWorld, Webshop, and HotpotQA.
-Results show that HCRL can achieve 9\%, 42\%, and 10\% performance improvement in 5 episodes of execution over strong in-context learning baselines.
+To improve the agent's performance in multi-episode execution, we propose Hindsight Modular Reflection~(HMR), where, instead of reflecting on the full trajectory, we let the agent reflect on shorter sub-trajectories to improve reflection efficiency.
+We evaluated the decision-making ability of the proposed RAHL in three benchmark environments--ALFWorld, Webshop, and HotpotQA.
+The results show that RAHL can achieve an improvement in performance in 9\%, 42\%, and 10\% in 5 episodes of execution in strong baselines.
+Furthermore, we also implemented RAHL on the Boston Dynamics SPOT robot.
+The experiment shows that the robot can scan the environment, find entrances, and navigate to new rooms controlled by the LLM policy.